Triqqo/security-scanning-quickstart/README.md

 6. **Should exit > 0 if issues are found** (ideally with configurable severity)

 ### CI/CD implementation
+This repo currently has two example implementations in Gitlab CI and GitHub Actions:
+- **Gitlab CI**: `.gitlab-ci.yml`
+- **GitHub Actions**: `.github/workflows/pipeline.yml`

-See `.gitlab-ci.yml`.
-Read on for command reference per category.
+Read on for tool reference per category and how to run them locally.

 ## Static code analysis
 Tool: Semgrep